minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 * Implement a mechanism to distribute a 'token' to the citizen that can be used to collect a negative result.
 * Provide an endpoint that an app can use to retrieve a test result on behalf of the citizen, e.g. https://api.acme.inc/resultretrieval, according to the specs laid out in this document.
-* Obtain an x509 PKI certificate (e.g. PKI-O) for signing test results.
+* Obtain an x509 PKI certificate (e.g. PKI-O) for CMS signing test results.
 * CMS sign its test results and other responses using the x509 certificate.
-* Provide the public key of the certificate to the CoronaTester system so that signed results can be verified against the certificate.
+* Provide the public key of the CMS X509 certificate to the CoronaTester system so that signed results can be verified against the certificate.
-* Provide an additional public key for SSL pinning against their endpoint.
+* Provide an additional public key for TLS/SSL pinning against their endpoint.
 * Provide a privacy statement that the app can display before handing off a token to the endpoint.

 and can optionally: